Christmas Stocking with Candy Cane and Gifts Coloring Page with PDF Sheet

 Is this Christmas Stocking with Candy Cane and Gifts coloring page free to print?

 Yes, completely free.
 Download or print this Christmas Stocking with Candy Cane and Gifts coloring sheet instantly - no sign-in or subscription required.
-Use the Print A4 or Print Letter buttons for a perfectly sized PDF.
+Use the Print button for a correctly sized US Letter page.

 What age is this holiday coloring page good for?